 FOUNDER + PRINCIPAL ARCHITECT

-Rand’s work has won numerous AIA awards and been featured in international publications and exhibits including the Museum of Modern Art in New York and La Biennale di Venezia.
-Rand is drawn to an architectural narrative that is specific to its place, responsive to its environment, and characterized by its timelessness.
+Rand is an alumnus of Auburn University, and the world-renowned Rural Studio in Hale County, Alabama.
+His professional work includes design-build work at the Epicenter in Utah and Lake Flato Architects in Texas, with a focus on residential, environmental, and agricultural projects.
+Rand’s work has won numerous AIA awards and has been featured in international publications and exhibitions, including the Museum of Modern Art in New York and La Biennale di Venezia.
+He is drawn to an architectural narrative that is specific to its place, responsive to its environment, and characterized by its timelessness.

-Emily received her degrees from UVA and Harvard and has come to WA to continue applying her advanced design principles to new programs.
+Emily joined WA after 10 years spent progressing award-winning cultural work with Allied Works Architecture.
+She received her architecture degrees from UVA and Harvard, and came to WA to continue applying her advanced design principles to new programs.
 Emily’s architectural interests focus on innovative spatial and planning solutions.
 She especially enjoys working collaboratively with clients during the conceptual design phase.

 PROJECT LEAD, ARCHITECT